A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended versions of Quinn's TQFT

 \subsection{A finitary version of the once-extended Quinn TQFT}

 For technical and historical reasons in the applications of the above theory, it is often useful to replace groupoids that have possibly infinitely many objects, by more finitary, but equivalent, ones.
-There are several useful ways of doing this, for instance, using triangulations of the manifolds, and CW decompositions of $\Bc$.
-We will, however, reduce the size of the groupoids by a different means as follows.
+There are several useful ways of doing this, for instance, using triangulations of the manifolds, as we will do in Section \ref{sec:TQFTS_xcomp}.
+We will, in this section, reduce the size of the groupoids by a different means as follows.